Services Contacts Free Consultation via WhatsApp

 However, an apostille alone is often not enough.
 German authorities generally require that the document also be translated into German by a sworn translator (vereidigte/r Übersetzerin).
 Only a translation by such a translator will be accepted by German offices.
 In some cases, notarial certification of copies or translations is also required.

 Since 2015, we have helped thousands of clients with the complete legalization of Russian documents for use in Germany.
-We know all the specifics of working with Russian authorities and the requirements of German authorities, which allows us to process requests quickly and without errors.
+Our office in Moscow has direct connections with all relevant authorities, consulates and embassies, which allows us to process your requests quickly and efficiently.

 Important: Consular legalization through the German Embassy in Moscow is not required for most documents, as the Hague Convention applies between Russia and Germany.
 The apostille replaces consular legalization.
 However, for certain special documents (e.g. commercial documents), a different procedure may apply — ask us.